10 Best CrossFit Accessories Fully Tested & Reviewed

 While the vest is fairly durable overall, some reviewers had concerns about the straps holding up over time.

-A little pricier than a set of weights of the same weight but it’s a unique way to add weight to exercises where you wouldn’t otherwise be thinking of carrying weight of any kind.
+A little pricier than a set of weights of the same weight but it’s a unique way to add weight to exercises where you wouldn’t otherwise think of carrying weight of any kind.
 Reviewers felt the price of the vest was reasonable.

 The vest can be adjusted to fit various shapes thanks to side straps.
 The vest can fit those of up to 48-inches in waist circumference.
 Reviewers liked that it was highly adjustable.

 The vest weighs 8lbs and even features reflective portions for added visibility if used at night or during the early morning hours.
-Padding on the vest ensures that it’s comfortable to wear, as well.
+Padding on the vest ensures that it’s comfortable to wear.

 - Easy to use